swingerman/ha-dual-smart-thermostat/README.md

 ## Floor heating temperature cap

+### Maximum floor temperature
-The `dual_smart_thermostat` can turn off if the floor heating reaches tha maximum allowed temperature you define in order to protect the floor from overheating and damage.
+The `dual_smart_thermostat` can turn off if the floor heating reaches the maximum allowed temperature you define in order to protect the floor from overheating and damage.
 To enable this protection you need to set two variables:
 ```yaml
 floor_sensor: sensor.floor_temp
 max_floor_temp: 28
 ```

+### Minimum floor temperature
+The `dual_smart_thermostat` can turn on if the floor temperature reaches the minimum required temperature you define in order to protect the floor from freezing or to keep it on a comfortbale temperature.

 ## Configuration